cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ## Using units

+Mindustry allows your processors to control existing units.
+Among other things, you can use units to mine, attack, build, heal or move things around.
+Using units isn't that complicated, but it isn't always immediately noticeable what needs to be done or what went wrong with your code if it doesn't work as expected.
+Note that this chapter contains just the very basic information, you'll need to build upon these techniques in your own way to create a truly robust solution.

+Here are the basic principles governing units:

+* Each processor can control at most one unit at a time; this unit is acquired through `ubind()` an is available as the `@unit` variable.
+* The `ubind()` function, when run repeatedly, returns units of the given type one by one, after cycling through all units, it starts again from the first one.
+* It is possible to store a bound unit in a variable and bind it again later: `savedUnit = @unit; ...; ubind(savedUnit);`.
+This way, several units can be stored in variables (or an [internal array](SYNTAX-1-VARIABLES.markdown#internal-arrays)).
+* On the other hand, it is not possible to store units in memory cells and memory banks.
+* Binding a unit doesn't make that unit controlled by the processor.
+This only happens after using one of unit-related instructions: [`ucontrol`](FUNCTIONS-80.markdown#instruction-unit-control), [`ulocate`](FUNCTIONS-80.markdown#instruction-unit-locate) or [`uradar`](FUNCTIONS-80.markdown#instruction-unit-radar).
+  * The `within()` function which maps to `ucontrol within`, makes the unit controlled by the processor.
+  * Sensing unit's properties, such as `@x`, `@y`, `@dead` or `@controller` doesn't make the unit controlled by the processor.
+* Binding a unit to a processor doesn't make the unit exclusive to that processor: other processors might bind the same unit, or a player might take over the unit and control it manually, "stealing" it.
+* A unit controlled by the processor (or stored in a variable) may die.
+To detect the unit is dead, sense its `@dead` property (e.g., `@unit.@dead`).
+* When a command is issued to a unit using `ucontrol`, the processor doesn't wait for the unit to complete the command.
+Explicit checks to see the unit has finished the command are sometimes necessary.

+### Binding units

 > [!TIP]
 > The `units` system library contains functions you can use to search for and bind free units.
 For more information, see [System library](SYSTEM-LIBRARY.markdown#units-library).
 >
 > The unit functions in the system library are based on the principles described here.

-Mindustry allows your processors to control existing units.
-Among other things, you can use units to mine, attack, build, heal or move things around.
-Using units isn't that complicated, but it isn't always immediately noticeable what needs to be done or what went wrong with your code if it doesn't work as expected.

-I'm laying out just the basic pointers here, you'll need to combine the techniques mentioned in your own way to create a truly robust solution.

-### Binding units

 Unit needs to be bound to the processor to be controlled through it, using the `ubind` instruction (and a corresponding `ubind()` function).
 Only one unit can be bound at a time.
 All [commands controlling the unit](FUNCTIONS-80.markdown#instruction-unit-control) are then sent to the bound unit.